128technology/docs/docs/intro_downloading_iso.md

 - **Package-based ISO:** For users who do not use Mist Cloud, the package-based ISO is used in the following deployments.

   - When the initial installation is going to be a version prior to 6.3.0.
-  - When upgrading to a version prior to 6.3.0 on air-gap network using the `import ISO` operation .
-For example, upgrading an air-gap conductor or routers from V5.6.6 to V6.2.7.
+  - When upgrading to a version prior to 6.3.0 on air-gap network using the `import ISO` operation.
+For example, upgrading an air-gap conductor or routers from 5.6.6 to 6.2.7.
 See [Package-based Software Upgrade in an Air-Gap Network](upgrade_restricted_access.md#package-based-software-upgrade) for the more information.

   This ISO also provides different local installation methods.